PhilKers/BreadCrumbControl/README.md

 # Compatibility

-This control is compatible with iOS 8.
-Swift 4.2 compatible.
+This control is compatible with iOS 10.
+Swift 5 compatible.
+Use [0.1.1](https://github.com/apparition47/BreadCrumbControl/releases/tag/0.1.1) for iOS 8/Swift 4 support.

 # Installation in Xcode project

-It is a very easy control to include in your project.

 ## Manually